trychlos/pwix-tenants-manager/README.md

 - `tenantsCollection`

-    The name of the tenants Mongo collection.
+    The radical of the names of the tenants Mongo collections.

     Defaults to `tenants`.